Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-This adorable miniature quilt is an introduction to a lovely quilting method: the French braid.
-This wonderful French braid sewing mat is both pretty and practical and comes together in no time, literally!
+This adorable miniature quilt is an easy introduction to a lovely quilting technique: the French braid quilt pattern.
+This wonderful braided sewing mat is both pretty and practical and comes together in no time, literally!

-After making a super duper sewing mat for my main sewing machine, it was time to create a smaller version for one of my other sewing machines, that I get to use more frequently along the main machine.
-And because it seemed very jealous of her brother’s mat, I decided to make my gift to her pretty special and I made her a French braid sewing mat!
+After making a super duper quilted sewing mat for my main sewing machine, it was time to create a smaller version for one of my other sewing machines, that I get to use more frequently along the main machine.
+And because it seemed very jealous of her brother’s mat, I decided to make my gift to her pretty special and I used a French braid quilt pattern for this small quilt!

 Similar posts you will love: